KRoberts5/FibonacciPolynomials/README.md

 total product of a subset, I simply iterate through the binary string.
 If there is a 1 in the current position, I multiply the factor's value to the current product value of the subset.
 If the current position contains a 0, I ignore it.

-Once the product has been generated, I compare it to the factor value.
-If the product falls within a specified range of the factor value, we append that subsets data to the final output.
+Once the product has been generated, I compare it to the desired product value.
+If the product falls within a specified range of the desired product value, we append that subsets data to the final output.
 If the product falls outside the range, we ignore it.
 It should be noted that the range is set to 1 by default.
-If the user specifies a value for "Error of Margin," this value will be used to determine the range.
+If the user specifies a value for "Margin of Error," this value will be used to determine the range.

 Finally, the output string, containing the data for all desired subsets, is sent to the controller so that a view can handle it.

+## Factor

+This class holds all the desired information about an individual trigonometric factor.
+It contains two fields: a real value representation and a string value representation.
+The real value is used for actual computations.
+The string value is used for visualization.

+### Constructor

+The contstructor accepts two integers (current and n).
+Current is utilized to generate the numerator for the cosine argument.
+The value of n is utilized as the denominator for the cosine argument.

+### setString()

+Creates the string representation of the factor.

+### setValue()

+Uses the libraries from java.lang.Math to generate the real value of the factor.
+"Theta" in this method is the cosine argument.

+### Accessor Classes

+I provide two accessor classes, toString() and getValue(), so that the information can be used in DefaultModel.

+## Default Controller

+This class allows for communication between the model and view classes.
+At the top of the source code file, I have included several string constants.
+These constants are used so that I can package all the input values into a hashmap before I send them to the Default Model.
+Once received, the Default Model can use the strings to retrieve the values from the hashmap.

+### findNthPolynomial()

+Called by the view whenever a user only inputs a value for "Nth Polynomial."
+The controller then calls the Default Model's setNthPolynomial() method with the argument value of n.

+### findPartialFactorization()

+This method is called by the view whenever a user inputs values for both "Nth Polynomial" and "Desired Factor."
+The controller then packs three values ( n, desired product, and error margin) into a hashmap and calls the Default Model's findPatialFactorization() method.

+## Primary View

+This is the primary view class for the program.
+It contains three input fields, one large output field, and a button for submission.

+### run()

+This method is called whenever a user clicks the "Run" button.
+It first clears the output field.
+Next, it evaluates which values it has been given.
+It always expects a value for "Nth Polynomial."
+If no value is given for "Margin of Error," the margin is set to one by default.
+Finally, it checks if there is a value in "Desired Product."
+In the case that this field contains a value, the value is retrieved and setPartialFactorization() is requested.
+Otherwise, this value is ignored and findNthPolynomial() is requested.
+In any case that invalid input is retrieved, the catch block simply writes "Invalid Input" into the outputfield.

+### modelPropertyChange()

+This method catches any property changes that occur by evaluating the property change event name through a series of if statements.
+If the name matches the string in the if statement, that block of code will handle the event.

 ## AbstractController